Sohad-Almadhoon/Sohad-Almadhoon/README.md

 ## Hi, I'm Sohad  👋

-I'm a Software Engineer and Web Developer with over 3 years of experience.
+I'm a Software Engineer and Web Developer with over 4 years of experience.
 I specialize in building full-stack applications, and I’m highly proficient in the MERN stack, Next.js, React.js, MongoDB, and PostgreSQL.

-🔭 I’m currently working "on GO SHOPPY".<br/>
-🌱 I’m currently learning advanced PostgreSQL and React Native.<br/>
+🌱 I’m currently learning advanced PostgreSQL.<br/>
 👯 I’m looking to collaborate on Next.js and MERN stack projects.<br/>
 🤔 I’m looking for help with optimizing full-stack applications for performance.<br/>
 💬 Ask me about Next.js, React.js, MongoDB, PostgreSQL, and full-stack development.<br/>